LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

 .. c:function:: int ARKodeSetInterpolantType(void* arkode_mem, int itype)

    Specifies the interpolation type used for dense output (interpolation of solution output values) and implicit method predictors.
-By default, the Hermite interpolation is used expect with SPRK method where Lagrange interpolation is the default.
+By default, Hermite interpolation is used except with SPRK methods where Lagrange interpolation is the default.

    This routine must be called *after* the calling a stepper constructor.
 After